tawfique02/my_ipchanger/Readme.md

 ├── tor_history.txt  # Auto-generated IP logs
 └── README.md        # Documentation
 ```
+## 📜 License
+This project is protected under a **Custom Proprietary License**.
+All rights reserved by **tawfique02**.

+- 🚫 No Modification
+- 🚫 No Redistribution
+- ✅ Personal Use Only

 ### 📜 Disclaimer
 This tool is for Educational Purposes Only.
 Misuse of this tool for illegal activities is strictly prohibited.
 The developer is not responsible for any damage caused.